-British Taekwondo’s Development Team exists to support clubs, coaches/instructors and grow participation.
+British Taekwondo’s Development Officer exists to support clubs, coaches/instructors and grow participation.
 If you need help with developing an action plan, writing a funding bid, setting up new classes or applying for planning permission – we can help.

 What other support is available?

 Clubmark is the universally acknowledged cross sport accreditation scheme for community sports clubs.
 It is based on criteria which must be supported by specific evidence.
 Based on four key areas of club development it centres around:

 - Activity/playing programmes – this includes, for example, coaching qualifications required, insurance and coach to participant ratios